AI & Automation

 Platform Best for Key features Free plan/trial Starting price

-Selzy No-code Telegram chatbot + email list growth and automation Decision-tree scenario builder, personalized and segmented interactions, messaging app integration with email marketing 14-day free trial $10,5/mo ($126 annually)
+Selzy No-code Telegram chatbot + email list growth and automation Decision-tree scenario builder, personalized and segmented interactions, messaging app integration with email marketing 14-day free trial $10.50/mo ($126 annually); chatbot builder included in Standard and Premium

 HubSpot Chatbot Builder CRM-native lead gen, support & marketing automation Drag-and-drop, advanced branching and reporting, traffic analytics, multi-language, omnichannel automation Free up to 5 users $15/mo per user (individuals)/$90/mo per user (orgs) if paid annually

-Flow XO Complex workflows across many apps/services Visual builder, live chat handoff, payments, data analysis, personalized comms Start free, upgrade later $25/mo
+Flow XO Complex workflows across many apps/services Visual builder, live chat handoff, payments, data analysis, personalized comms Free plan + 14-day free trial $25/mo

 SnatchBot Multilingual, AI/NLP-driven assistants NLP, sentiment, voice recognition, synonym analysis; live chat transitions Free basic (2,000 msgs/account) $79/mo (billed yearly)

-Intercom AI support across web + WhatsApp with human handoff Fin AI chatbot (43 languages), rule-based bots, shared inbox, ticketing, help center, basic automation 14-day free trial $39/mo + $0.99 per Fin issue
+Intercom AI support across web + WhatsApp with human handoff Fin AI chatbot (43 languages), rule-based bots, shared inbox, ticketing, help center, basic automation 14-day free trial $29/seat/mo + $0.99 per Fin outcome

-Manychat Social DM automation on Instagram, Facebook, WhatsApp Templates, simplified builder, automate conversations, acquire and segment contacts Free (basic to 1,000 contacts) $15/mo
+Manychat Social DM automation on Instagram, Facebook, WhatsApp Templates, simplified builder, automate conversations, acquire and segment contacts Free up to 25 active contacts/month; paid trials available From $14/mo annually

 Botsify Human-like, NLU chatbots across web & messengers NLU, live chat handoff, integrations (Slack, WooCommerce, etc.), multilingual, white-label, services 14-day free trial $49/mo